 USDA loans like all mortgages will have closing costs and other fees associated with it.
 You can expect to pay between 2%-5% of the purchase price in closing costs.

 Mortgage insurance is required with USDA mortgages, but they have the lowest rates.
-While an fha loan has a mortgage insurance premium of 0.85% of the loan amount.
-USDA loans have a much lower mip rate of 0.35%.
+FHA home loans have a mortgage insurance premium of 0.85% of the loan amount.
+USDA loans have a much lower MIP rate of 0.35%.